open-formulieren/open-forms/docs/configuration/general/styling.rst

 Organization name
     The organization name is used in link labels and document titles for accessibility reasons.
+You can override this on individual themes.

 Main website link
     The main website link is used so the end-user can return to your main website, e.g.
     ``https://www.gemeente.nl``.
-Clicking the logo (or link) in the header will return the end-user to this URL.
+Clicking the logo (or link) in the header will return the end-user to this URL (this can be more specific and set at the theme level too).

 Favicon
     You can upload your own favicon, typically displayed on the browser tab.
+You can override this on individual themes.

 Default theme
     Open Forms supports configuring :ref:`multiple themes<configuration_general_styling_themes>`.